berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # TODO:

+* DONE: JOE: 2019-12-19: Add Dropdown select field
+* Add Radio Button List  Supply basic style for horizontal or vertical
+* Add Checkbox
+* Implement validation function showing an error message
+* Finish code to submit object back to a target URI.
+* Add some of new HTML widgets like Date
+* Covert vgroup coding to a field group
+* Allows a single form to be rendered with different look and feel.
+Ability to specify custom style in uri such as abc.com#style=x3 that causes a style sheet to be added to the page.
+The list of stylesheets is computed from a spec in the form and if the style parameter is present in the file is interpolated into the style URI from parameters specified in the URI.
+* Ability to source data from two different objects resident in the object graph for interpolation.
+EG: If you have a master contact list and are editing a detailed contact then you may want to render fields in the sub form from both records.
+This requires the data_context to be enhanced so it can handle branched access where it currently only looks into the active object.
+EG:  If the master contact has a ID of 300 and  a field of first_name we want to render in the sub form then the individual contact event has an ID of 18181 and is the active object and it includes an attribute master_contact: 300 then we need to be able to derive a path that goes to the root of the object graph using 300 as the key to retrieve it.
+EG:   /objects:{master_contact}.name  which derives to going into the global list at GTX.objects['300'].name  rather than looking at current object.
+* Ability to import arbitrary text for a label or a paragraph from a specified URI.
+Run it through interpolation and then render into the Div.
+This allows the system to modify contents of what is normally static text such as an explanation paragraph.
+This would be ran through interpolation against the selected object.
 * DONE:JOE:2019-12-19: Add support for TextArea covering several lines.
 Change cert of need description to display in this widget.
 * Button or Link to show the metadata definition in a separate target window.
 * Disable Save Button until the Form is Dirty.